rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

    - We should allow devices to limit which datastores subscriptions can be made against (e.g., not candidate or factory-default as some obvious examples).
 Should these be advertised in the capabilities?

+   - (James) Should we even document the data model in this document at all, or should it be in a separate document?

    - Some other changes/proposed changes:

       - I want to reduce the number of features.
-Also, in some cases we have both features are capability flags in oper.
-Is is okay to have both.
+Also, in some cases we have both features and equivalent capability flags in oper.
+Is is okay to have both, or should we only focus on capabilities, or perhaps end up with a mix of both?

       - I've renamed the encodings (e.g., from "encode-json" to just "json")